 The files that you need to create rules for are mentioned below:

 All these files are executable (.exe).
 You may also need to create exceptions for ports in QuickBooks.
 Once you’ve finished creating both the inbound and outbound rules for each of the files mentioned above, restart your system.

 You can now scan your QuickBooks company file using the database server manager.

-After setting everything up, you need to switch on hosting for QuickBooks.
+After setting everything up, you need to switch on hosting for QuickBooks, if the hosting mode is off.
 The steps to do so are provided below:

 🔹 Open QuickBooks Desktop and log in with an Admin Account

 🔹 Click on Utilities

 🔹 Select Host Multi-User Access